This page summarises Australia's restrictions on the import or procurement of goods from the DPRK.

-- Australian law also prohibits the import from the DPRK of any item that is not an 'import sanctioned good', food or medicine if the import is not authorised by a permit.
+- Australian law also prohibits the import from the DPRK of any item that is not an 'import sanctioned good', food or medicine if the import is not authorised by a sanctions permit.

 Conditions for the grant of a sanctions permit

 If you assess that your activity satisfies the applicable conditions set out below, you may apply for a sanctions permit using the Online Sanctions Administration System (OSAS).

 The Minister for Foreign Affairs cannot grant a sanctions permit authorising the procurement of 'import sanctioned goods' from the DPRK, except for:

 With respect to the imports set out in paragraph 3 above, the Minister may grant a permit authorising the import of an item if the Minister is satisfied that the item is not an item that could directly contribute to the development of the operational capabilities of:

 - the armed forces of the DPRK, or